ys3524/Pupil_Matching_Algorithm/README.md

 # Pupil_Matching_Algorithm
+Hello!

-Please observev that all the dataset here is generated randomly.
-The dummy variables are created only to show the mechanism of the machine learning algo.
+Please observe that, for the privacy of our mentees, all the dataset here is generated randomly.

+The dummy variables are created only to show the mechanism of the machine learning algorithm.